-Nevertheless, being pregnant while contracting this disease makes things a tad complicated.
-The usual antibiotics used to treat typhoid are generally not given to pregnant women as it proves to be a threat to the baby.
-In such a scenario, it’s best to treat typhoid with third-generation cephalosporins and ampicillin/amoxicillin.
-However, it’s advised to choose prevention by opting for a typhoid vaccination during pregnancy before the disease can strike.
+Typhoid can be difficult to treat during pregnancy.
+The usual antibiotics used to treat typhoid are generally not given to pregnant women as they prove to be a threat to the baby.
+In such a scenario, typhoid is treated with third-generation cephalosporins and ampicillin/amoxicillin.
+However, these medicines should only be taken after consulting with a doctor.

-Other complications seen during pregnancy with typhoid are that your baby may be born prematurely or may be born underweight.
-In addition, oral active vaccinations can seriously prove dangerous for your baby.
+If a woman contracts typhoid infection during pregnancy, there are high chances of the baby being born prematurely or underweight.
+In addition, oral active vaccinations can seriously prove to be dangerous for the baby.

 How to Protect Yourself From Getting Typhoid